alandmoore/KiLauncher/README.rst

     openbox & #simple, minimal window manager
     tint2 & #minimal, menu-less task bar
     python kilauncher -c /etc/kilauncher.yaml -s /etc/stylesheet.css

+  - Alternately, I could just run the first four commands using KiLauncher's "autostart" option, and just have the last line in .xsession

 - Configure my kiosk to auto-login to my kiosk user and use its custom session.